Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Results and discussion

-{\it{Flickering spectroscopy of giant vesicles:}} For the fluctuation analysis, a time series of the equatorial contour of a giant quasi-spherical vesicle ($R\sim 10 \,\mu$m) is recorded using phase-contrast microscopy and high speed camera (details about the methods and materials are given in the Appendix).
-The quasi-circular contour is decomposed in Fourier modes, $r_s(\phi,\pi/2,t)=R\sum u_{\q}e^{-\im \q\phi} $.
-The corresponding autocorrelation function (ACF) picks up all the $m=\q$ terms of the expansion of $r_s(\phi,\pi/2,t)$ in spherical harmonics leading to an ACF in the form
+In flickering experiments \cite{Gracia:2010,Faizi:2020}, a time series of the equatorial cross-section of a giant quasi-spherical vesicle (radius $R\sim 10 \,\mu$m) is recorded.
+The quasi-circular contour is decomposed in Fourier modes, $r_s(\phi,\pi/2,t)=R\sum u_{\q}e^{-\im \q\phi}$.
+Their autocorrelation function (ACF) picks up all the $m=\q$ terms of the expansion of the vesicle shape in spherical harmonics (see Appendix), leading to an ACF in the form